Information to citizens

 What are my rights?

-How do I proceed if I want to know whether SSI stores samples from me?
+How do I find out if SSI stores samples from me?

 What kind of personal data does SSI process about me?

-How do I proceed if I do not want samples from me to be used for research?
+I do not want samples from me to be used for research – what do I do?

-How do I proceed if I want samples from me to be destroyed?
+What do I do if I want samples from me to be destroyed?

-Can I be informed about which research projects samples from me have been released to?
+Can I be informed about the research projects that samples from me have been handed over to?

-Why have I not been asked if samples from me can be used for research?
+Will I be asked if samples from me can be used for research?

 About the storage of samples